 The days of writing off fancy corporate dinners with reckless abandon are definitely over.
 Too many entrepreneurs found the loopholes and abused those small business tax deductions.

 Today, the IRS has some relatively strict rules on these types of write-offs.
 You can’t just deduct the cost of any meal somehow related to your line of work.
+In fact, entertainment expenses are no longer deductible and meals are only 50% deductible.

 In general, any qualified expense must be directly related or associated with your business.
 You need to genuinely ask yourself if the purpose of this meal or entertainment venture was to increase the value of your business.